danielyemi001/learn-it-again/README.md

 # learn-it-again
-reinforce acquired knowledge bu practicing
+reinforce acquired knowledge by practicing correct your spellin

+correct your spelling